whage/thesis/thesis.md

 > off between development and maintenance time, and execution time.
 > [@cardelli-96, p.
 5.]

-The question arises: are there languages that provide both safety and performance at the same time?
-I'll get back to this when discussing "Type systems and program performance".

 # Type checking
 Type checking is the process of deciding whether a term is well typed or not.
 A type checker verifies that the constraints posed by the type system are not violated